FDSN/StationXML/docs/level-response.rst

    .. container:: description

       Type for channel response entry or stage.
-A full response is represented as a sequence of these stages.
+A full response is represented as an ordered sequence of these stages.

 .. tabularcolumns::|l|l|l|1|1|